apalania/consMoment/README.md

 Examples of usage could be found in the examples folder.
 Includes alignments of permeation pathway of potassium channels, and the voltage sensor of voltage-gated potassium channels.

 Manuscript under submission.
+Code includes a discussion and calculation of Variability moments.

-Please contact Dr Ashok (ashok@svce.ac.in) for help.
+Please contact Dr Ashok (ashok@svce.ac.in) or Prof. Eric Jakobsson (jake@illinois.edu) for help.

 Copyleft, Ashok Palaniappan and Eric Jakobsson.